irena-flextool/flextool/docs/index.md

 Then, to get the model to run, you need to create the following objects and relationships:

 - `timeline` object called *y2020* with a map-type parameter `timestep_duration` that defines the timeline the time series data in the model will need to use.
 It contains, in the first column, the name of each timestep (e.g. *t0001* or *2022-01-01-01*) and, in the second column, the length of the timestep in hours (e.g. *1.0*).
 The timestep names in the previously given `inflow` time series must match these timestep names - and any other timestep names in later time series.
 - `timeblockset` object called *2day* with a map-type parameter `block_duration` to define a time block using a timestep name to indicate where the timeblock starts and a number to define the duration of the timeblock in timesteps (e.g. *t0001* and *48.0*).
+The timeline is larger than the 48, but this way the solver uses only the first 48h.
 - `timeblockset` *2day* and `timeline` *y2020* need to have `timeblockset__timeline` relationship *2day*, *y2020*.
 From the `relationship tree` right-click on the `timeblockset__timeline` relationship class to 'Add relationships...'.
 - `solve` object called *y2020_2day_dispatch*